ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 In addition to implementing the endpoints defined here, the existing functionality and config that directly interacts with Vault should be removed so that EKSS is the sole middleman for Vault activity.

+> See the [diagram](#example-auth-token-structure-for-dhfs-calls-to-fis-api) for an illustration of the proposed auth token structure for inbound requests to the FIS API

 The FIS operates an HTTP API with these endpoints:
 1. `POST /secrets`: Accept a new file secret for deposition in the EKSS
    - Authorization requires a token created with both the FIS public key and the Data Hub-specific private key